binio is the general base class, containing important method,

 type and variable declarations.
 As a user, you normally do not need it

-directly, expect for scoping types and variables to it.
+directly, except for scoping types and variables to it.

 - The constructor.

 - Is used to set or erase flags to change the behaviour of the

 stream.
 Available flags and their meaning are listed in the types

 table for this class, below.
 The optional argument

 to set or erase the specified flag.
 If it is not specified, it

 bool getFlag(Flag f)

 - Returns whether the specified flag is set (active) or not.
 Refer to